ShaikhQuddus/Student-Alcohol-Consumption-Analysis-using-Python/README.md

 Employed bivariate analysis techniques, including heatmap visualizations, to uncover correlations.
 Notably identified a strong association between students majoring in Economic & Management Sciences and alcohol consumption habits.
 Technical Skills:

-Demonstrated proficiency in Python for data manipulation using functions like info(), duplicates(), isna().sum().
+Demonstrated proficiency in Python for data manipulation using different functions.
 Utilized Matplotlib and Seaborn libraries for data visualization.
 Academic Trends and Insights:

 Discovered academic trends, including a mean GPA of 66.56%, and highlighted correlations between academic performance and extracurricular activities, contributing to a deeper understanding of student behaviors.

-Repository Contents
+Repository Contents:
 HTMl File: Includes Python code and its result used for analysis of data.
 Data: Sample dataset used for analysis.